hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/06-edit-map-edit-delete-vote.md

 ```
 </details>

-Try calling `unvoteAndVote` and `revote` in the Clarinet console and compare the costs.
-You'll see there is a real improvement on all metrics. `unvoteAndVote` can now be deleted.
+Try calling `unvote-and-vote` and `revote` in the Clarinet console and compare the costs.
+You'll see there is a real improvement on all metrics. `unvote-and-vote` can now be deleted.

 #### The utput cost of `revote`:
 |                      | Consumed | Limit      |